-What action did Finnegan take with respect to Bilski and the U.S. Supreme Court?
-Finnegan filed a petition for a writ of certiorari on behalf of the applicants in In re Bilski, 545 F.3d 943 (Fed.
+The U.S. Supreme Court granted a writ of certiorari Finnegan filed on behalf of the applicants in In re Bilski, 545 F.3d 943 (Fed.
 Cir.
 2008) (en banc).
-The petition asks the U.S. Supreme Court to review and reverse the Bilski decision by the U.S. Court of Appeals for the Federal Circuit limiting what types of inventions are patentable "processes" under the U.S. patent laws.
+The petition asked the U.S. Supreme Court to review and reverse the Bilski decision by the U.S. Court of Appeals for the Federal Circuit limiting what types of inventions are patentable "processes" under the U.S. patent laws.